 The majority of strains tested had the ability to lower pH values, with variability from one strain to another.
 We identified a total of 29 strains with the ability to lower pH to a unit ≥ 0.9 after 18 hours of incubation.
 Seventeen (17) strains of these isolates belong to the genus Lactococcus, seven isolates to the genus Leuconostoc, and five isolates to the mesophilic genus Lactobacillus.
 Table 3 illustrates the acidification kinetics of these strains.
 The fastest acidification recorded was 4.5, obtained by strain Leuc5 after 6 hours of incubation.
 Strains Lc8, Lc17, Leuc4, and LbI1 have the ability to lower pH to 5.3 after 6 hours of incubation.
 The pH value obtained during 18 hours of incubation by isolates belonging to the genus Lactococcus varies between 2.3 and 0.9.
 The highest value is obtained by strain Lc8 (2.3) and the lowest value was 0.9 obtained by strains Lc1, Lc2, Lc9 and Lc11 (Figure 2).
 The acidifying potential of strains of the genus Leuconostoc is very important, their ∆pH after 18 hours of incubation varies between 1.1 and 2.8.
 The strain Leuc5 showed the highest acidifying potential; the pH lowering caused by this strain during 18 hours of incubation reached 3.7 with a ∆pH of 2.8.
 (Figure 3).
 The mesophilic Lactobacillus strains LbI1, LbI2, LbI3, LbI4 and LbI5 have a ∆pH that varies between 0.9 and 1.69 (Figure 4).
 The most acidifying strain in this group was strain LbI1.
 It decreased the pH to 4.9 during the 18-hour incubation.

 Table 3.
-Variation of pH and appearance of curd in the middle of skimmed milk in 18 hours
+Variation of pH and appearance of curd in the middle of skimmed milk in 18 hours of incubation